dr-matt-smith/java-crud-for-free-repositories-example-project/README.md

 you'll be editing this main class/script to create / store in DB / read and print your own objects ...

 ---------------------------------------------
-(4) create "Tudublin" package entity classes
+(4) create "tudublin" package entity classes
 ---------------------------------------------

 (a)